kkonne/svelte-inside-react/README.md

-- 👋 Hi, I’m @kkonne
+Hi, I’m Josip 👋

 # Svelte x React app

-## Svelte app integrated into an existing React app with shared components, styling, props, state and more
+## Svelte app integrated into an existing React app with shared components, styling, props, global state management and more

 ### Made using Vite, React 18, Svelte 3.55, TailwindCSS and Zustand state management